If you are interested in completing the MS in Scientific Computing and Applied Mathematics, there are many advantages in joining the 4+1 pathway

 - Introduction to Linear Algebra (AM 10, or MATH 21, or PHYS 116A)

 - Ordinary Differential Equations (AM 20, or MATH 24, or PHYS 116A)

 - Multivariate Calculus (AM 30 or MATH 23A and MATH 23B)

 - Vector Calculus (AM 100 or MATH 23A and MATH 23B)

-Students wishing to apply to the 4+1 pathway need to have a GPA of 3.3 or more, and to have either already taken at least 2 of the following pre-requisites, or have a study plan showing they can take them before the beginning of their MS year:
+Students wishing to apply to the 4+1 pathway need to have a GPA of 3.3 or more, need to have completed lower-division requirements (3 quarters of Calculus, 1 quarter of Linear Algebra, 1 quarter of ODEs, and 1 quarter of programming) and to have either already taken at least 2 of the following pre-requisites, or have a study plan showing they can take them before the beginning of their MS year: